 Fact: Offshore wind creates new marine habitats.

 A 2025 study confirmed that wind farms add new structures that marine invertebrates attach to and grow on.
 The new habitat and availability of food bring fish and shellfish to the area in what is known as a “reef effect”.
 A seven-year independent study at Block Island Wind Farm authored by INSPIRE Environmental and cooperatively developed with local commercial fishermen concluded that most species saw no difference in catch due to the operation of the wind farm.
+In fact, cameras conducting post-construction surveys revealed a rich habitat surrounding each of the turbines at South Fork Wind Farm this summer, which is about 30 miles east of Montauk, Long Island.
+The waters there are teeming with life, even only a year or two after construction.
+Local anglers got to see it for themselves too. 🎣

 Multiple federal agencies have found no link between offshore wind development and whale strandings.
 Entanglements with fishing gear and vessel collisions are the leading cause of whale strikes.